 - Property crimes like theft or larceny.

-During a criminal records search, you will not discover if they has had any:
+During a criminal records search, you will not discover if they have had any:

 - Tickets for speeding.